Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro G5, or 5th generation.

 It’s meant to work on trigger points and the lower back.

 This works on shoulder blades and IT bands.
 It’s also the perfect attachment for flushing and scraping when you need to increase blood flow and decrease tension in muscles.

-Finally, all the attachments can fit perfectly across all fourth generation devices, thanks to the universal mount system that’s the same on each and every model.
+Finally, all the attachments can fit perfectly across all fourth and fifth-generation devices, thanks to the universal mount system that’s the same on each and every model.

 Size, Weight and Ergonomics

 As we took it out of the box, we found that the new Pro is the same size as its predecessor (still available here, at therabody.com), just as we expected.
 This means it is slightly bigger than the Elite, but noticeably larger than the Prime.

 It’s not the biggest device we have seen, but since it’s the top Theragun device (Pro), it can get away with a tad bit of extra size.